jsejcksn/secrets/readme.md

 ## What it is

-Secrets is a js library for sending secret messages using a simplistic stream cipher (like a digital [Enigma machine](https://en.wikipedia.org/wiki/Enigma_machine)).
+Secrets is a js library for creating secret messages using a simplistic stream cipher (like a digital [Enigma machine](https://en.wikipedia.org/wiki/Enigma_machine)).

 ## How to use it